 As society changes, our families are changing too.
-Yet as Ruth Callaghan writes, a successful family is not defined by its structure.
+Yet, a successful family is not defined by its structure.

 It’s the catchcry of many conservative politicians — whether they are worrying over same-sex marriage, the rise of de facto relationships or the resistance to some people having children.